apptools-lab/AppWorks/packages/eslint-plugin-best-practices/docs/rules/deps-no-resolutions.md

 # deps-no-resolutions

-It is not recommended to use resolutions to lock the version
+It is not recommended to use resolutions to lock the version.

 ## Rule Details